A Beginners Guide to ELSS Mutual Funds

 ELSS or Equity Linked Savings Scheme is similar to any other diversified equity mutual fund except that it comes with a 3-year lock-in period and tax advantage.
-You can also invest in an ELSS fund through SIP or Systematic Investment Plan.
+You can also invest in an ELSS fund through an SIP or Systematic Investment Plan.

-As mentioned above, All ELSS schemes come with a mandatory lock-in period of three years.
+All ELSS schemes come with a mandatory lock-in period of three years.
 You cannot withdraw the amount you have invested until your fund matures.
 If you have opted for the SIP route, each instalment will be locked in for three years and will mature accordingly.

 You have the option of investing in different types of ELSSs based on your preferences and requirements: